Touring Equipment

 In order to get ready for touring, we needed to really expand our cargo carrying capabilities.
 When we got it all decked out, it looked like we needed a caution sign on the back!
 In fact we have had people kiddingly ask us if we need a special license to ride it.
 The items below are what we have added to our rig.

-Before going any further, I should say a few things about what all this extra gear and equipment does to the handling of the bike.
+Before going any further, I should say a few things about what all this extra equipment does to the handling of the bike.
 It most definitely changes things.
-I am glad that I had a great many miles of experience on this bike before I loaded it down in this manner.
+I'm glad that I had a great many miles of experience on the bike before I loaded it down in this manner.
 The total added weight of the panniers, trailer, camping and personal gear is around 100 pounds.
-When you are on flat ground at "cruising speed" you tend to forget the trailer is there.
+When you're on flat ground at "cruising speed" you forget the trailer is there.
 It handles very well.
 However, there are times when it feels quite different.
 Right off the bat you notice how much harder you have to work to get it rolling from a standing stop.
-The extra weight is very noticeable.
 The biggest difference is climbing hills!
 You are a few gears lower and a few miles per hour slower than with the bike alone.
 The most challenging thing for me is maintaining my balance under 5mph on long steep hills.
 I am not complaining, we love touring!
 I am making these comments as more of an "honest disclaimer" to anyone reading this who may be considering touring themselves.
 When you make the decision to tour, you just need to know going in that it involves more work than riding the bike by itself.
 You need to approach it with a different mindset, or it could be discouraging.
+We share the best wisdom that we have found regarding starting touring on our Touring Tips page.

 Map Bag